 In a little patch of shale, continually flaking onto the road near Bannockburn (central South Island, New Zealand), there are the unmistakable fossils like Australian ‘hoop pine’ shoots.
 Hoop pines are members of the tree family which includes ‘monkey puzzles’, ‘bunyas’ and the ‘Norfolk Island Pines’.
 The Latin name is Araucaria – New Zealand has none of these in its native flora today, but it does have the kauri (it’s another genus, Agathis, but in the same family).

-Around 17 million years ago (Miocene period) the shale would have been accumulating in a standing body of water, probably a flood-basin lake.
+Around 17 million years ago (Miocene period) the shale would have been accumulating in a standing body of water, probably a flood-basin lake (The Manuherikia Group).
 Plant fossils would have been washed into it after they blew off a tree into a river, which then flowed into the body of water.
 The pine shoots are made of long, overlapping scale-like leaves, that together make a tail-like structure, maybe 4-6 mm in diameter.
 Along with the shoots there are also occasional seed cone-scales and rare pollen cones.
 The cone-scales have delicate wings, just like modern hoop-pines, but these have often been lost in the fossil.
 These additional plant fossils all help to show that the original tree was something much closer to the Australian ‘hoop pines’, the Norfolk Island pine’ and some New Caledonian species of Araucaria, than to other species in the family.

 Back in the days of the dinosaurs (Cretaceous, c.
 75 million years ago) the hoop pine family was common in New Zealand.
 They were an important component of the wet coal-swamps.
 But at the same time the dinosaurs vanished, so did those trees.
 From that time on, fossils of Araucaria are rare in New Zealand, with the layer of shale near Bannockburn an exception.